 We took a break on a hill next to the river and had our breakfast, which we had brought along with us.
-After a good break we headed off for the jackalberry forest a few kilometres away.
+After a good break, we headed off for the jackal berry forest a few kilometres away.
 The forest was spectacular and left us all in awe.

 We stayed there as long as possible before popping out close to the Dakamila Pan system.
-Buffalo seemed to pop out from everywhere as we walked, and other game such as kudu, zebra, nyala, warthog and spectacular birds were seen all along the way.
+Buffalo seemed to pop out from everywhere as we walked, and other games such as kudu, zebra, nyala, warthog and spectacular birds were seen all along the way.

 Finally, we arrived at Mapimpi Pan, which was well guarded by a very large crocodile, where we were met by Oli, who drove us back to camp.
-Back at camp it was a quick turnaround just to pack bags, and we were dropped off at Reedbuck Vlei to continue our adventure.
+Back at camp, it was a quick turnaround just to pack bags, and we were dropped off at Reedbuck Vlei to continue our adventure.

 We headed south through Reedbuck Vlei down the drainage line to the Levuvhu River, where we found a suitable campsite on the riverbank.
 Firewood was a problem, as it was all very wet, but that did work in our favour as it improved everybody’s skills at keeping a fire going while on watch.

 Early morning found us heading north, then west, to Nwambi Pan, where we took a break while I got hold of Dee at camp to sort out logistics and report in.
 Walking through the plains west of Nwambi was fantastic, with zebra all over the place and impala popping out of the woodwork to keep us on our toes.
-We took a few breaks along the drainage line at big pans as we slowly crept west towards Hutwini Gorge and a lunch break.
+We took a few breaks along the drainage line at big pans as we slowly crept west towards Hutwini Gorge and had a lunch break.

 Close to the “airstrip” we took a break where elephants sleep, and it was not long before we were also all asleep.
 A short distance further on we walked into a sleeping elephant bull, which I did not see at all but was pointed out to me by Chris.
 To make things worse, he had to explain where it was and only when it moved its tail that I saw it properly.